nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `no_config`

-Represent non-configurable FA2 implementation with the following default behavior which represents minimal permissioning schema.
+Represent non-configurable FA2 implementation with the following default behavior which represents minimal permissioning policy.

 1. Only token owner can initiate a transfer of tokens from their accounts ( `from_` MUST be equal to `SENDER`)